Making the case for business process outsourcing

 Ultimately, when we talk about technology outsourcing, it’s really centered on a strategic plan—how are you supporting your infrastructure and your business applications?
 Then, tying in those components to ensure that your environment is secure and that you can have a sound infrastructure.

 Then, it’s figuring out the business applications that allow for business processes to be more efficient and better automated.
-That technology should alleviate the need for manual processing and provide real-time information for better business decision-making.
+That technology should alleviate the need for manual processing and provide real-time information for better business decision making.

 When it comes to specific issues like compliance and reporting aspects, we see a lot of outsourcing of internal audit services because of the expertise required given increased regulatory complexity.
 The experience of a firm like RSM allows companies to do more without the internal burden of salary, benefits, training and other components they would need.

-What sort of cost savings should a firm expect from outsourcing these functions?
+MM: What sort of cost savings should a firm expect from outsourcing these functions?

-At the firm level, what sort of analysis goes into determining whether a particular organization would benefit from outsourcing?
+MM: At the firm level, what sort of analysis goes into determining whether a particular organization would benefit from outsourcing?

-If a firm decides to use an outsourced provider, how do they best ensure a successful partnership?
+MM: If a firm decides to use an outsourced provider, how do they best ensure a successful partnership?

-Cashin: The biggest thing is putting the effort into the planning phase of the outsourced engagement—to define what the roles are and who’s going to be responsible for each task so that everybody is clear on the deliverables, the timeframes and the key reporting metrics that need to be reported.
+JC: The biggest thing is putting the effort into the planning phase of the outsourced engagement—to define what the roles are and who’s going to be responsible for each task so that everybody is clear on the deliverables, the timeframes and the key reporting metrics that need to be reported.
 It’s understanding how the client wants to be communicated with.
 Without that understanding, a lot of expectations will likely not be met.

 RSM contributors